| Olympic Data Feed (ODF) |

 generated to a set of final customers.
 The idea of ODF is to define a unified

 set of messages valid for all sports and several different systems.
-The objectives of ODF

 are:

-Minimize future changes: Since the feed is
+- Minimize future changes: Since the feed is

 defined to unify different criteria to integrate several types of sports and